funnybunnyofdoom/Vintage-Story-Mods/README.md

 	Allows the player to send messages to each other.
 Admin can view private messages.

 -Extra Juice
-	adds juices and liquid containers
+	adds juices and liquid containers.
+Need to remove veggie juice from this.
+Added fruit milk and flower teas.

 -Just Light Jars: [FunnyBunnyofDOOM][DukePony] harvest glow worms and craft them with a glass jar to get glowing jars